All concussion needs to be taken seriously and anyone suspected of a concussion/head injury will require a formal medical assessment.

 If there are any concerns, they should be removed from the field of play and cleared medically before they can return.

 The player who is concussed is often not ‘knocked out’ but merely might seem slightly off-kilter, it can therefore be difficult to recognise a concussion.
-In these situations an umpire should seek medical advice/instruction.
+In these situations an umpire should seek the assistance from the person of authority from within the team.
 Similarly a coach should not expect a player to return to play unless he has been given the all-clear.

 Once a concussion is diagnosed, the brain takes time to recover, just like any other injury.
 It needs rest and then it will take six days for a graded return.
 This means they will not play any subsequent part in the game.